Kakifrucht/HalfminerBot/README.md

 - Configurable via YAML based config file
   - Query password can either be passed as command line argument or always be set via config
 - Define channel for bot to join, stays persistent if moved out
+- Permissions system
+  - Define groups via talk power
+  - Higher groups inherit permissions of lower groups
+  - Permission changes are always logged
 - Command interface with !<command>
   - Command flood protection
   - Default command if none supplied is !channelcreate, to make channel creation easier
-- Permissions system
-  - Define groups via talk power
-  - Higher groups inherit permissions of lower groups
+  - Permission to use command necessary
 - **Commands**
   - !channelcreate
     - Create channels for users